Vishwamithra37/Library_Software/README.md

 1. Use a venv with the requirements.txt
 2. Use the command `python3 main.py` to run the program
 3. Edit config.py and change the database path to your database path.
-4. Run DBINIT.py to create the database
+4. Run DBINIT.py to create the database (Use tester_notebook.ipynb and run the cells.)
+Email is tester@gmail.com and password is testpassword
 5. All the best.